GES

 Historical Background and Constitutional Genesis

-The concept of special administration for tribal areas has colonial roots.
-The Scheduled Districts Act, 1874 first identified areas where general regulations did not apply.
-The Government of India Act, 1919 classified these as "Backward Tracts," and the Government of India Act, 1935 further categorized them into "Excluded Areas" (entirely outside provincial legislature jurisdiction) and "Partially Excluded Areas" (laws applied only with Governor's direction).
-During the Constituent Assembly debates, two sub-committees examined tribal governance.
-The Excluded and Partially Excluded Areas (Other than Assam) Sub-Committee, chaired by A.V.
-Thakkar with Jaipal Singh Munda as a key member, recommended what became the Fifth Schedule.
-The North-East Frontier (Assam) Tribal and Excluded Areas Sub-Committee, chaired by Gopinath Bordoloi, recommended the Sixth Schedule framework.
-The Advisory Committee under Vallabhbhai Patel synthesized these recommendations.
-The fundamental principle was that tribal areas needed protection from exploitation by non-tribal populations — particularly from land alienation, indebtedness to moneylenders, and disruption of customary institutions — while gradually integrating tribals into the mainstream democratic framework.
-Jawaharlal Nehru's "Panchsheel" for tribal development (1957) articulated five principles: develop along lines of their own genius, respect tribal rights in land and forests, train tribal people in administration, avoid over-administering, and judge results by quality of life rather than statistics.
+Special tribal administration has colonial roots.
+The Scheduled Districts Act, 1874 identified areas where general regulations did not apply.
+The 1919 Act classified these as "Backward Tracts"; the 1935 Act divided them into "Excluded Areas" (entirely outside provincial legislature jurisdiction) and "Partially Excluded Areas" (laws applied only with Governor's direction).
+Two Constituent Assembly sub-committees shaped the constitutional provisions.
+The Thakkar-Mehta Committee (with Jaipal Singh Munda as a key member) recommended the Fifth Schedule framework for central and peninsular India.
+The Bordoloi Committee recommended the Sixth Schedule for the northeastern hills.
+Vallabhbhai Patel's Advisory Committee synthesized both.
+The core principle: tribal communities needed protection from land alienation, moneylender exploitation, and disruption of customary institutions, while gradually integrating into the democratic framework.
+Nehru's "Panchsheel" for tribal development (1957) articulated five principles: develop along lines of their own genius, respect tribal rights in land and forests, train tribal people in administration, avoid over-administering, and judge results by quality of life.
+Exam trap: the Bordoloi Committee designed the Sixth Schedule (northeast), while the Thakkar-Mehta Committee designed the Fifth Schedule (rest of India).

 Fifth Schedule — Constitutional Framework (Art 244(1))